trose16/pagination-demo-api/README.md

 ### Project Rationale
 In software development there are those that *build tools* and those that *build with* tools.
 Both require a developer skillset but with different emphasis and expertise.
 As a Product Manager I worked with teams leveraging open-source platforms that dynamically rendered APIs enabling us to build client-facing solutions.
 This is incredibly valuable for accelerating development.
 As a software architect I needed to build custom api's for microservices and integrations on a smaller scale, which didn't require pagination just a good OpenAPI standard and security.

-This project was my way of demonstrating it's a vital skill to understand what's happening under the hood and how to think about API design principles required to build one that handles large datasets.
+This project was my way of demonstrating it's a vital skill to understand what's happening under the hood and how to think about API design principles required to build one that handles large datasets...

 ### Pagination as a solution
 Pagination is an API design pattern that enables us to present data/content to a user incrementally in "chunks" making content digestible and presenting content on pages.
 The question is, which method of pagination is the best choice for a scalable platform?
 My project explores the two most common methods.